 • sleepiness

-If you notice confusion or any of the above symptoms while taking Opdivo, talk with your doctor right away.
+If you notice confusion or any of the above symptoms during treatment with Opdivo, talk with your doctor right away.
 It could be a sign of a rare but serious immune system reaction.

 What side effects does Opdivo cause when it’s used for melanoma treatment?

-Opdivo’s side effects when treating melanoma depend on whether your treatment includes Opdivo alone or in combination with ipilimumab (Yervoy).
+It depends.
+When used to treat melanoma, Opdivo’s side effects may depend on whether the drug is given alone or with ipilimumab (Yervoy).

-In both situations, more common side effects include:
+In both situations, more common side effects include itchy skin, diarrhea, skin rash, and fatigue.

 Are there any tips about how to manage Opdivo side effects?